-- (a) the number of disclosures received, including referrals of disclosures, and the number acted on and not acted on; - (b) the number of investigations commenced as a result of a disclosure; - (c) in the case of an investigation that results in a finding of wrongdoing, - (i) a description of the wrongdoing, - (ii) any recommendations, including those made by the Ombudsperson, and - (iii) any corrective action taken in relation to the wrongdoing or the reasons why no corrective action was taken; - (d) any other information prescribed by regulation.
+- 98. The Chief Executive Officer, or delegate, will report annually on all disclosures of wrongdoing received and investigated with respect to the BCER.
+The annual report must include: - (a) the number of disclosures received, including referrals of disclosures, and the number acted on and not acted on; - (b) the number of investigations commenced as a result of a disclosure; - (c) in the case of an investigation that results in a finding of wrongdoing, - (i) a description of the wrongdoing, - (ii) any recommendations, including those made by the Ombudsperson, and - (iii) any corrective action taken in relation to the wrongdoing or the reasons why no corrective action was taken; - (d) any other information prescribed by regulation.
 12 - 99.
 The annual report must not include any information that would: - (a) identify the discloser; - (b) identify a respondent; or - (c) unreasonably invade a person's privacy.
 13 - 100.
-The annual report will be made publicly available on the Commission's website.
+The annual report will be made publicly available on the BCER's website.
 14